-While GPS and GNSS are often used interchangeably, the Global Positioning System (GPS) is the world’s most utilized satellite navigation system, operating from 32 satellites across six orbital planes.
-Originally developed in the United States for military use, we now see GPS in everything from car navigation to business tagging in social media, as well as farming and mapping.
-A high-accuracy multi-frequency GPS system with using PPP or RTK techniques, can identify spatial locations down to 10 centimeters or less.
+While GPS and GNSS are often used interchangeably, GPS is the world’s most utilized satellite navigation system.
+It operates from 32 satellites across six orbital planes.
+Developed in the United States for military use, we now see GPS in-car navigation and business tagging in social media.
+A high-accuracy multifrequency GPS using Precise Point Positioning (PPP) or Real-Time Kinematic (RTK) techniques can identify spatial locations down to 10 centimeters or fewer.

 Like GPS, GLONASS was designed during the 1970s as Russia’s military positioning system.
-Commercial applications like transmitting navigation positioning and weather broadcasts started in the 1980s with the deployment of 24 satellites across three orbital planes.
+Commercial applications (e.g., transmitting navigation positioning and weather broadcasts) started in the 1980s with the deployment of 24 satellites across three orbital planes.

-Since 2000, China’s BeiDou Navigation Satellite System (BDS) has been on the rise to potentially overtake GPS in commercial global usage.
-Currently in its third generation, it claims to reach a millimeter-level accuracy that outperforms other systems.
-However, with only 22 operational satellites, BeiDou is at a slight disadvantage in terms of accuracy when compared to GPS and GLONASS.
-Expect more satellites and increased accuracy by 2020.
+Since 2000, China’s BeiDou Navigation Satellite System (BDS) has been on the rise to overtake GPS in global commercial usage.
+In its third generation, BeiDou claims to reach a millimeter-level accuracy that outperforms other systems.

-Developed by the European Union in 2011, Galileo currently operates 14 satellites and is intended to provide a more accurate positioning service at higher latitudes than other GNSS systems.
-Galileo is expected to compete with the global reach of GPS by 2020 with the use of 24 satellites in six orbital planes.
+Developed by the European Union in 2011, Galileo will consist of 30 satellites when it is fully operational (i.e., 24 working satellites with six spares).
+It provides a more accurate positioning service at higher latitudes than other GNSS systems by using over 24 satellites in six orbital planes.
 Galileo is currently providing emergency response services and making Europe’s roads and railways safe for everyone.

 4 Benefits of Using Multiple Constellation GNSS Receivers at Once